Boosting Website Performance with Browser Caching

 -

-) indicate the resource is fresh, it’s used directly (HTTP 200 OK). -
+Strong Caching Check: If strong caching headers ( Cache-ControlthenExpires) indicate the resource is fresh, it’s used directly (HTTP 200 OK).

-Negotiated Caching Check: If strong caching is invalid, the browser sends a request with negotiated caching headers (
+Negotiated Caching Check: If strong caching is invalid, the browser sends a request with negotiated caching headers ( If-None-MatchthenIf-Modified-Since).
+If the server confirms the resource is unchanged (HTTP 304 Not Modified), the cached copy is used.

 Resource Retrieval: If the resource is stale, the server sends a fresh copy (HTTP 200 OK).

-; Strong Caching > Negotiated Caching.
+Header Precedence: Cache-Control > Expires; ETag > Last-Modified; Strong Caching > Negotiated Caching.

 Why Use ETags?

-are essential for addressing limitations of Last-Modified
+ETags are essential for addressing limitations of Last-Modified:

-has one-second resolution, which is insufficient for rapidly changing files. - Content Changes: Timestamps can change even if content hasn’t, leading to unnecessary cache invalidation.
+- Content Changes: Timestamps can change even if content hasn’t, leading to unnecessary cache invalidation.

 - Server Limitations: Some servers struggle to provide accurate modification times.